johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 2. The <u>route handling method</u> can either make a remote request directly, or <u>call a service that makes a remote request</u>.
 3. The remote request is handled by **the broker client library** and sent to the broker.
 4. The remote request is received by **the broker client library** in the `nestMicroservice` app.
-5. The request is **routed** to the correct handler (e.g., a method decorated with `@MessagePattern('get-customers')`) based on matching the pattern in the request with the pattern in the method decorator.
+5. The request is **routed** to the correct handler (e.g., a method decorated with `@MessagePattern('/get-customers')`) based on matching the pattern in the request with the pattern in the method decorator.
 6. The <u>request handling method</u> may make a call to other services (which in turn, could make their own internal calls or remote calls).
 Let's say it does make such a call, to the `custService.getCustomers()` method, and that method has a signature like this:

     ```typescript